SeabookChen/seabookchen.net/_posts/2013-06-15-setup-a-selenium-webdriver-ruby-project-on-travis-ci.md

 	The command "rake" exited with 0.

 ### <a id="build-status-images"></a>Build status images
-Travis CI provides [build status images](http://about.travis-ci.org/docs/user/status-images/) for projects, which are encouraged to be added to project sites or README files as good software development practices.
+Travis CI provides [build status images][build status images] for projects, which are encouraged to be added to project sites or README files as good software development practices.

 The status image can be found at `https://travis-ci.org/[GITHUB_USERNAME]/[REPO_NAME].png`,